Skip to main content

 Situated on the way to Pykara is the Kamraj Sagar Dam, also known as the Sandynalla Reservoir, is the pine forest which is a favourite picnic spot & shooting location in Ooty.

 This is one of the favourite haunt for nature lovers.
 It was fun to walk down through the slopes of the pine trees to reach the banks of the reservoir.
-Our little man and Miss J enjoyed their nature walk and loved picking up pine cones that had fallen from the trees.
+The kids had such a great time on their little nature walk.
+They were thrilled to spot pine cones scattered along the path and couldn’t resist collecting them, treating each one like a tiny treasure from the forest floor.

 A Nilgiri hill station must see, the Ooty Botanical Gardens should be at the top of every tourist’s list.
 The garden has a terraced layout covering an extensive area of 55 acres and is home to some 650 species of plants and trees.
 For more than 160 years, foreign and local travellers have strolled the lush green lawns of the garden, admiring the stunning variety of flowers, ferns and orchids.
 Dahlias, pansies, poppies, balsams, marigolds, pink lilies are some names I can remember of the beautiful flowers we saw on display.